Skip to content

 The veterinarian can use an ultrasound to look directly at the kidneys.
 He can determine whether the kidneys are enlarged or whether there are other visible abnormalities.

-5. Biopsy for kidney disease in cats
+5. Biopsy in kidney disease in cats

-6. X-ray for kidney disease in cats
+6. X -ray in kidney disease in cats

 An x-ray can help check the size and shape of the kidneys and detect possible abnormalities or tumors.